 Building Frames — Everyone has their own method for building frames.
 This is what I did for my first few hives.
 But it’s a bit tedious and not recommended for anyone with more than five hives.
-Fine for beginners though.
+Probably fine for beginners though.
 View Building Bee Hive #1 to see how we built our first hive if you want, but there’s not much to it.
 No detailed instructions required.
 This post also includes instructions on how to use and make a frame jig (a little device that speeds up the frame-making process).

-How to Paint Beehives — Get yourself a can of acrylic latex paint and a brush.
-Then paint away.
-It’s easier, though, if you have a couple saw horses and some scrap lumber.
+How to Paint Beehives — Acrylic latex paint and a brush plus a couple saw horses and some scrap lumber.

 Homemade Bottom Board — A bottom board made from scrap wood I found in my shed.
 It’s the cheapest and easiest hive part I’ve made.
 I’ll never order another bottom board again.
 I’ve been using this thing, along with my other slapped together bottom boards, for a few years now.
 It’s ugly but the bees don’t care.
 It works as good as any industrial made bottom board I own.

 Homemade Screened Bottom Board — Exactly like the other homemade bottom board, only with a big hole cut in the bottom and a screen stapled over it.
 During the peak of summer when the honey flows are flying high, the screened bottom board greatly relieves the humidity inside the hive, which makes it easier for the bees to make honey.